llm-bible/llm-bible.github.io/_publications/lei2021when.markdown

 bibkey: lei2021when
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2102.12459"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'Model Architecture', 'Language Modeling', 'RAG', 'Pretraining Methods', 'Transformer', 'Attention Mechanism']
+tags: ['Transformer', 'Efficiency and Optimization', 'RAG', 'Language Modeling', 'Model Architecture', 'Training Techniques', 'Attention Mechanism', 'Pretraining Methods']
 ---
 Large language models have become increasingly difficult to train because of the growing computation time and cost.
 In this work, we present SRU++, a